ButbkaDrug/butbkadrug.github.io/content/posts/romans-4.md

 ### Romans 4:9-12
 >⁹Is this blessing then only for the circumcised, or also for the uncircumcised?
 For we say that faith was counted to Abraham as righteousness.¹⁰How then was it counted to him?
 Was it before or after he had been circumcised?
 It was not after, but before he was circumcised.¹¹ He received the sign of circumcision as a seal of the righteousness that he had by faith while he was still uncircumcised.
 The purpose was to make him the father of all who believe without being circumcised, so that righteousness would be counted to them as well,¹²and to make him the father of the circumcised who are not merely circumcised but who also walk in the footsteps of the faith that our father Abraham had before he was circumcised.

 I don't think any of this comes by a surprise.
 Recently we spent the entire Sunday reflecting on God's justice.
 We know that God is just and treats people fairly.
-We can see that this blessing and promise are not only for those who are Abraham's actual descendants.
+We can see that this blessing and promise are not only for those who are Abraham's descendants by birth.
 This blessings are available to me and you.
 As long as we are Abraham's children by heart.
 As long as we have the same **faith in God**.
 Those are true descendants, who walk in the footsteps of the faith of Abraham.

 ### Romans 4:13-15
 >¹³For the promise to Abraham and his offspring that he would be heir of the world did not come through the law but through the righteousness of faith.¹⁴ For if it is the adherents of the law who are to be the heirs, faith is null and the promise is void.¹⁵For the law brings wrath, but where there is no law there is no transgression.